NightWolve75/TurboRip/README.md

    learning what the hell was going on...
 Thus, I produced the first working version of TurboRip 3 weeks later!

-   After the first 3 weeks, I got in touch with Squaresoft74 to give him a copy to test with.
-Unfortunately, TurboRip didn't behave the same on his drives as it did on all of mine in many tests.
+   After the first 3 weeks I got in touch with Squaresoft74 to give him a copy to test with.
+Unfortunately, TurboRip didn't behave the same on his drives as it did on all of mine in many tests!
 So we worked a good deal on figuring out the problems...
 It was a back'n'forth approach and sometimes I couldn't get the feedback as fast as I wanted, but we did it in the end.
-I took about a week off anything computer-related, but after I resumed working on it, I fixed all the problems he was having.
+I took about a week off anything computer-related, but after I resumed working on it I fixed all the problems he was having.
 TurboRip, some 7 weeks later, April 19, was finally something I was comfortable releasing for mass distribution.
 It only got better with each day.
 Hell, it was only hours ago before this first